Securities Industry and Financial Markets Association: US operation

 The Securities Industry and Financial Markets Association (SIFMA) is a not-for-profit trade association that represents securities brokerage firms, investment banking institutions, and other investment firms.
 SIFMA represents firms of all sizes in all financial markets in the U.S. and around the globe.

-Currently, the organization represents members with a total of nearly 1 million employees, serving clients.
+Currently, the organization represents the industry's 1 million employees, serving clients.
 They handle more than $185 trillion in assets and manage more than $67 trillion in assets for individual and institutional clients.
 These clients include mutual funds and retirement plans, as well as banks and brokerage firms.
 The organization’s members consist of more than 13,000 professionals in the finance and banking industries.

 Political Advocacy and Lobbying

-"SIFMA's political action committees (PACs) gave $421,584 in political contributions during the 2020 election cycle.
+SIFMA's political action committees (PACs) gave $421,584 in political contributions during the 2020 election cycle.
 The organization advocates to lawmakers on issues ranging from infrastructure spending, Department of Labor regulations, and SEC rulings.

 Senior management

-Kenneth E. Bentson, a former U.S. Congressman, is SIFMA's CEO & President.
+Kenneth E. Bentsen, Jr., a former U.S. Congressman, is SIFMA's CEO & President.
 In 2014, he also replaced Simon Lewis, CEO of the Association for Financial Markets in Europe (AFME), as the CEO of Global Financial Markets Association (GFMA), the umbrella group for AFME, ASIFMA, and SIFMA.
 ASIFMA is the Asian Securities Industry and Financial Markets Association.

-Other members of SIFMA’s senior management consists of Joseph L. Seidel (Chief Operating Officer), David Krasner(Chief Financial and Chief Administrative Officer), Salvatore Chiarelli (Head of Conferences and Events), Cheryl Crispen (Communications and Marketing), Ira D. Hammerman (General Counsel) and Jamie Wall (Advocacy).
+Other members of SIFMA’s senior management consists of Joseph L. Seidel (Chief Operating Officer), David Krasner(Chief Financial and Chief Administrative Officer), Salvatore Chiarelli (Head of Conferences and Events), Cheryl Crispen (Communications and Marketing), Saima A. Ahmed (General Counsel) and Josh Wilsusen (Advocacy).

 In August 2008, SIFMA hired Michael Paese, former Deputy Staff Director of the Committee on Financial Services of the House of Representatives, as EVP, Global Advocacy; eight months later Paese left SIFMA to become director of government affairs at Goldman Sachs.
 Scott DeFife, who had reported to Paese, left SIFMA in December 2009.

 After the 2006 merger which created SIFMA, the organization had a co-CEO structure, with the SIA's Marc E. Lackritz and BMA's Micah S. Green filling the positions.
 As a 2007 report summarized it, "Lackritz [then 60] ha[d] been a friend, colleague and mentor of Green's [then 49] for two decades."
 However, with slower-than-hoped-for integration of the merged organization's operations, and with questions about the handling of executive loans by BMA, Green resigned abruptly that year and Lackritz assumed the role of sole CEO.
 Nine months later, Lackritz retired and T. Timothy Ryan Jr. was named CEO.